It's a sheer thrill and delight to have you with us here on the EIB network today.

 Because at a time when we were looking at the television and thinking, what is going on?

-Those people knew they could see what they were dealing with, and they were the first people to grapple with our dilemma.
+And they were the first people to grapple with our dilemma.

-Our dilemma is what are we going to do?
+Our dilemma is, what are we going to do?

 We can't avoid this thing.